benjamincburns/honeypot-exploration/README.md

 To run in "local" mode (see explanation above), open two consoles.
 In one, run `npm run local_testnet`, and in the other run `npm run local_migrate && npm run local_test`.

 Similarly, to run in "forked" mode, open two consoles.
-In one, run `npm run forked_testnet`, and in the other run `npm run forked_migrate && npm run local_test`.
+In one, run `npm run forked_testnet`, and in the other run `npm run forked_migrate && npm run forked_test`.

 To understand how it all works, see the exploit contract in `contracts/Exploit.sol`, and the test in `test/exploit.js`.